ottomatica/docable-notebooks/README.md

 Docable _file cells_ take care of creating paths, setting file permissions and owners, and filling in variable content—with a simple click.

 ![docable-file](docs/img/docable-file.png)

-More features have been developed, which can be explored by seeing the [documentation examples](docs/examples/).

 ## Creating and Viewing Notebooks